NITRATE IN ONSITE WATER SUPPLY SYSTEMS

 - Natural geologic nitrogen

 Kalamazoo County aquifers are made up of glacial drift and therefore are highly susecptible to nitrate contamination.
 Shallow water wells in sandy unconfined aquifers are more vulnerable to nitrate contamination than deeper wells protected by overlying clay strata.
-Private water supply owners with excessive nitrate or nitrite should contact the Environmental Health Division or your family physician for more information.
+Private water supply owners with excessive nitrate or nitrite should contact Environmental Health or your family physician for more information.

 Elevated nitrate in drinking water can cause a disease called methemoglobinemia, a blood disorder primarily affecting infants under six months of age.
 Methemoglobinemia reduces the ability of the red blood cells to carry oxygen.
 The acutely poisoned person will have a blue discoloration of the skin (blue baby syndrome) due to the reduction of oxygen in the blood.
 The condition can be fatal if not attended by a physician immediately.